DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/circleci.md

 `jobs`                  | The section that specifies [jobs](https://circleci.com/docs/2.0/jobs-steps/#jobs-overview).
 `test`                  | The job's name.
 `docker`                | An [executor](https://circleci.com/docs/2.0/configuration-reference/#docker--machine--macos--windows-executor) that defines that defines the environment in which this job runs.
 The `docker` executor specifies that the job should run inside a docker container.
-`image`                 | Specifies the docker image to use. `cimg/node:lts-browsers` is a pre-built CircleCI docker image with the `lts` version of node and browser dependencies pre-installed.
+`image`                 | Specifies the docker image to use. `cimg/node:lts-browsers` is a pre-built CircleCI docker image with the `lts` version of Node.js and browser dependencies pre-installed.
 For the full list of available images, see [Pre-Built CircleCI Docker Images](https://circleci.com/developer/images/image/cimg/node).
 `steps`                 | The job's [steps](https://circleci.com/docs/2.0/jobs-steps/#steps-overview).
 `checkout`              | Checks out code from the `testcafe-ci-demo` repository.
 This is a pre-defined step (see [checkout](https://circleci.com/docs/2.0/configuration-reference/#checkout)).
 `browser-tools/install-browser-tools` | A step from the `browser-tools` orb that installs browsers and browser drivers on the machine.
 This step installs Chrome, Firefox, ChromeDriver and GeckoDriver.